Depression: definition, statistics, and Types

-- Depression is characterized by a persistent low mood that is often accompanied by inability to feel pleasure.
-In addition, a person may have problems eating, sleeping, working, and getting along with his/her friends.
+- Depression is a mental health disorder characterized by a persistently low mood, often accompanied by an inability to feel pleasure.
+In addition, a person may have problems eating, sleeping, working, and getting along with friends.

-- If such feelings linger for more than two weeks and start interfering with your daily activities, then you may be suffering from a clinical depression.
+- If such feelings linger over two weeks and start interfering with your daily activities, you may suffer from clinical depression.

 - Depression is highly treatable.
 People often respond well to available treatments, but no known cure exists.

-- Major depressive disorder is a mood disorder that cause people to feel severe depressive mood along with several other symptoms that occur nearly everyday during the depressive episode.
-Depressive episodes can last 2 weeks or longer when untreated.
+- Major depressive disorder, or MDD, is a mood disorder that causes people to feel severe depressive moods along with several other mental and physical symptoms that occur nearly every day during the depressive episode.
+Depressive episodes can last two weeks or longer when untreated.

-According to the Center for Disease Control and Prevention 7.06% of the entire US adult population during the period of 2009 to 2012 suffered from depression.
+According to the Centers for Disease Control and Prevention, 7.06% of the US adult population from 2009 to 2012 suffered from depression.

 - According to the World Health Organization (WHO), 350,000,000 people are affected by depression worldwide.

-- Around 50% of those suffering from a clinical depression do not seek medical treatment.
+- Around 50% of those suffering from clinical depression do not seek medical treatment.